gtk-rs/lgpl-docs/gtksource/vendor.md

 ## `highlight`
 `true` if you want matching brackets highlighted.
 <!-- trait BufferExt::fn set_highlight_syntax -->
 Controls whether syntax is highlighted in the buffer.

-If `highlight` is `true`, the text will be highlighted according to the syntax patterns specified in the language set with `BufferExt::set_language`.
+If `highlight` is `true`, the text will be highlighted according to the syntax patterns specified in the `Language` set with `BufferExt::set_language`.

 If `highlight` is `false`, syntax highlighting is disabled and all the `gtk::TextTag` objects that have been added by the syntax highlighting engine are removed from the buffer.
 ## `highlight`
 `true` to enable syntax highlighting, `false` to disable it.
 <!-- trait BufferExt::fn set_implicit_trailing_newline -->